About this place

 Visiting Taku Harbor

 The harbor is reachable by small boat from Juneau in calm conditions, though Taku Inlet is known for strong outflow winds — the Taku wind — that can make passage hazardous.
-The Alaska State Parks float provides moorage, and a trail system runs through the former cannery grounds.
+The Juneau Docks and Harbors float provides moorage, and improvised trails run through the former cannery grounds.

 Marine park information: Taku Harbor State Marine Park is managed by the Alaska Division of Parks and Outdoor Recreation.
-No facilities beyond the float and trails.
-Bears are active in the area.
+A cabin avaialble by reservation.
+Bears— both brown and black— and wolves are active in the area.
 The anchorage is exposed to southeast winds; the inner cove offers better protection.